tsegall/fta/README.md

 The optional 'validLocales' tag is used to constrain the plugin to a set of languages or locales.

 The optional 'headerRegExps' tag is an ordered list of Regular Expression used to match against the Stream Name (if present), along with the parallel list 'headerRegExpConfidence' it controls the use of the Stream Name to match the Semantic Type.
-For RegExp plugins the headerRegExps are optional but if present must have a confidence of 100% and will be required to match in order for the Stream to be declared a match.
+For RegExp plugins the headerRegExps are optional but if present must have a confidence of 100% and will be required to match for the Stream to be declared a match.

 ### RegExp plugins ###